Deus Nos Acuda (1992 TV series)

 Deus Nos Acuda is a Brazilian telenovela produced by TV Globo and shown from August 31, 1992 to March 26, 1993, in 178 chapters.
 It replaced Perigosas Peruas and was replaced by O Mapa da Mina, making it the 47th “seven o'clock soap opera” shown by the network.

 Written by Silvio de Abreu, with the collaboration of Alcides Nogueira and Maria Adelaide Amaral, it was directed by Jorge Fernando, Marcelo Travesso and Rogério Gomes.
 It was also directed by Jorge Fernando.

-It featured Glória Menezes, Francisco Cuoco, Marieta Severo, Cláudia Raia, Edson Celulari, Dercy Gonçalves, Cláudio Correia e Castro and Jorge Dória.
+It featured Glória Menezes, Francisco Cuoco, Marieta Severo, Cláudia Raia, Edson Celulari, Dercy Gonçalves, Cláudio Corrêa e Castro and Jorge Dória.

 Plot

 In Heaven, Celestina is the angel responsible for Brazil.
 When she hears God threatening to send her to the country she was supposed to rescue from chaos, she asks the angel Gabriel for help.
 Gabriel convinces the Almighty to let Celestina stay in heaven for another six months, but on one condition: without disrespecting the free will that every human being should have, she would have to change a Brazilian citizen, making him honest and good-natured.

 Using a television set, where she can keep an eye on all Brazilians, Celestina randomly chooses the beautiful Maria Escandalosa, daughter of Tomás, a couple of crooks from Santos.
 Convinced that she could transform Maria's character, Celestina bypasses divine laws and begins to watch over the young woman's life on Earth.
 However, the trickster doesn't know that she is the object of divine attention, let alone that she is being watched day and night.

 Maria gets involved with playboy Ricardo Bismark.
 He is the eldest son of Otto Bismark, a millionaire nicknamed "Bluebeard" because he is suspected of killing his two ex-wives: the first, Felicia, was Ricardo's mother and Felix's sister; the second, Eugenia, was the mother of Igor, Ully and Yeda.
 There are several attempts to establish charges against Otto and, apart from Ricardo, the socialite Baby Bueno, Eugênia's sister, is the main person who wants to put him in jail.
 The mutual hatred they both feel for each other ends up turning into overwhelming love, which leaves Baby even more confused.
 He has Felix as an ally, but he has to face a major opponent: Elvira, a mysterious woman and Otto's secretary, who, as well as being faithful, is in love with him.
 Over the course of the plot, Elvira reveals herself to be a dangerous woman, capable of doing anything to marry Otto and become the new Lady Bismark, blackmailing him to do so.
 However, the mysterious Danilo comes into her life willing to stop all her evil deeds.
 Danilo is the “exterminating angel” who assumes the identity of Elvira's dead brother - whom she hasn't seen since she was a child - in order to stop her.
 However, while trying to fulfill his mission, he ends up falling in love with Valquíria, Baby's shy and nerdy daughter.